 Once you've got your layering right, finish your outfit with some key accessories to keep the cold out.

-- Winterize shoes - If you ride a lot in winter and suffer with cold feet, a pair of winter-specific cycling shoes could be the answer like the Northwave Extreme XCM.
+- Winterize shoes - If you ride a lot in winter and suffer from cold feet, a pair of winter-specific cycling shoes could be the answer.
 If you don't do enough cold-weather riding to justify the investment, you can winterize the shoes you normally ride in.
 Cycling shoes often feature ventilation holes which you can stick some duct-tape over - you might need to remove inner-soles to find all of them.
 Overshoes are another cost-effective way to keep the cold out.
 Check out our guide to overshoes to see how they can add some warmth and weather-proofing.

 - Layer up socks, with caution - Doubling up on socks can help to trap a layer of warm air, but be careful that you don't end up restricting your blood flow which can make the cold feel ten times worse.
-A decent pair of winter socks like Woolie Boolie, coupled with winter boots or overshoes, could be all you need.
+A decent pair of winter socks coupled with winter boots or overshoes could be all you need.
 Some riders even swear by wrapping tin foil over the top of their socks before they put their shoes on.

 - Glove up - A thin pair of glove liners worn under winter gloves can offer additional insulation.
 Look for ones that have touch-screen compatibility so you can operate devices without taking them off.
 Consider the conditions you'll be riding in when you choose your outer-layer - many winter gloves incorporate wind and rain protection, as well as reflective elements.
 Don't forget to make sure you're not restricting circulation - you may need to size up on your outer gloves so they fit comfortably over your liners.

 - Keep your head warm - Your usual helmet has probably been designed to aid ventilation during the warmer months.
-If you do a lot of winter riding, it could be worth investing in a more closed-in helmet like the MET Manta.
-Another option is to wear an insulating cap under your helmet like the GripGrab Winter Cycling Cap which has built-in ear-warmers.
+If you do a lot of winter riding, it could be worth investing in an aero or semi-aero helmet as these are normally more closed in.
+Another option is to wear an insulating cap under your helmet.
+Look for a winter-specific one with built-in ear-warmers.